 Hours.
 In the 12 months prior to the leave, the individual must have worked at least 1250 hours.

 Holding the job.
 The job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or leave taken through a reduced work schedule, the job may be held for the time equivalent to 12 weeks of the employee’s work schedule.
+If paid time is accrued beyond 12 weeks, whether as sick time or vacation, the job is held for the duration of the paid time.
+If department operations permit, the employing department may hold the job beyond 12 weeks, but no longer than the 6 months of EST.

 Pay.
 Incidental sick time for care of family members, vacation and personal floating holidays are used at the start of the leave, followed by unpaid leave.